 Crawford argues convincingly that people like and want agency.
 We want to be useful.
 We don't want to feel like cogs in a machine.
 When Henry Ford introduced the assembly line into his car factory, only 1 in 9 workers brought into his factory to work stayed.
 This lack of feeling useful and of having a useful skill meant something to men raised in the 19th century.
 To keep his workers, Ford had to double wages.
 Then he and other industrialists promoted credit and a consumerist mindset in his workers via the installment plan.
 It worked and this was a transition moment in our history and in our society's relation to work.
 Workers eventually became habituated to the assembly line.
 "Apparently," Crawford writes, " it inspires revulsion only if one is acquainted with more satisfying modes of work."
 A century later, we are at an impasse.
 Schools aren't helping us out of this box we've put ourselves into.
 For instance, in math problem sets where the chapter is about "systems of two equations with two unknowns", the student knows exactly what methods to use.
 "In such a constrained situation, the pertinent context in which to view the problem has already been determined."
 It is the perfect assembly line metaphor.
 The problem is framed for us.
 We just have to use the right predetermined "tool" to solve it.

-It was this paragraph from the book that jumped out at me and prompted this bumbling attempt at a (tongue in cheek) grand unified theory, “...if we follow the traces of our own actions to their source, they intimate some understanding of the good life.
+It was this paragraph from the book that jumped out at me and prompted this bumbling attempt at a (excuse my grandiosity) grand unified theory, “...if we follow the traces of our own actions to their source, they intimate some understanding of the good life.
 This understanding may be hard to articulate; bringing it more fully into view is the task of moral inquiry.
 Such inquiry may be helped along by practical activities in company with others, a sort of conversation in deed.
 In this conversation lies the potential of work to bring some measure of coherence to our lives.”
 I want to be happy, I want to live in relationship, and I want to be useful.

 The Maker Movement and Design Thinking don't advocate for themselves in this moral sense.
 They promote themselves more via a practical sense/ "this is where the jobs will be" rationale.
 Yet for me, it is this moral sense and its potential for creating un-alienated happy people who aren't trying to fill the void left by soulless jobs through mass-consumption, food, status-seeking, drugs, alcohol and sex that excites me.
 I wasn't able to articulate that before.